-The nature of COVID-19 and the financial and economic impact continues post the reporting date and may impact future estimates and outcomes applied to the measuring of the Trust's assets and liabilities.
+Considering the financial and economic impact of COVID-19 continues post the reporting date, it may impact future estimates and outcomes applied to the measuring of the Trust's assets and liabilities.
 Other than adjusting events, if any, that provide evidence of conditions that existed at the end of the reporting period, the impact of events that arise after the reporting period will be accounted for in future reporting periods.